 Leading East Anglia and Midlands-based law firm Roythornes Solicitors has revealed details of six new partner promotions as its exciting expansion plans begin to take hold.

 After establishing an office in Birmingham city centre earlier this year, the firm has now moved to larger premises to accommodate its expanding team.
-Benjamin and Emily - who joined the business earlier in the year alongside partner Bhavesh Amlani, a former sector head at national firm Shoosmiths - have both been promoted within the real estate team to partner.
+Benjamin - who joined the business earlier in the year alongside partner Bhavesh Amlani, a former sector head at national firm Shoosmiths - have both been promoted within the real estate team to partner.

 Roythornes has also expanded in Cambridgeshire.
 The firm first opened its Alconbury office on the Enterprise Campus of the brand new Alconbury Weald development in March 2019.
 Since that time, the team has gone from strength to strength and has now taken larger premises on the same development.

 Vember Mortlock, managing director at Roythornes, said: “This is an incredibly exciting time for Roythornes.
 We took immediate measures to strengthen the business as soon as we went into lockdown – we planned for the worst but strived for the best.
 This strategy resulted in a strong end to our financial year in June, with turnover up by 4% and net profit up by 10%.
 This was a fantastic result, showcasing a huge amount of hard work and dedication by our staff.”

 The new partners are all located across the firm’s sectors and offices.
 Alconbury-based Claire Hindmarsh specialises in agricultural property, Hannah Leese is a specialist food litigator in the Nottingham office, and Alex Armstrong and Lisa Millington - who both trained with the firm - are located in the Spalding headquarters within the real estate and private client teams respectively.